 While this is icky, North Americans haven’t been so squeamish about carrying around rabbits’ feet for good luck.
 Larry McMurtry writes of that practice in his cowboy novels.
 (Only the left hind foot is lucky.)

-STORY STRUCTURE OF SHIRLEY THE MEDIUM
+STORY STRUCTURE OF “THE BLOOD BAY”

 Courage is unable to tell Eustace not to open the box.
 He is a dog and can’t speak English.
 Besides that, the adults don’t listen to him anyway.

 Courage wants to prevent Eustace from opening a box.